-The main disadvantage of applying the INLA approach to functional ANOVA, as in other types of latent Gaussian models, is that its computational cost increases exponentially with the number of hyperparameters.
-It takes INLA a relatively long time to fit a model with a moderate number (e.g., 15) of hyperparameters, due to the expensive cost of evaluating the joint density of those hyperparameters.
-It is our future work to make INLA feasible for the higher-order functional ANOVA models with many hyperparameters.
+The main disadvantage of applying the INLA approach to functional ANOVA, like in other types of latent Gaussian models, is that its computational cost increases exponentially with the number of hyperparameters.
+It will take INLA a relatively long time to fit a model with moderate number (e.g., 15) of hyperparameters, due to the expensive cost of evaluating the joint density of those hyperparameters.
+It will be our future work to make INLA feasible for the higher-order functional ANOVA models with quite a few hyperparameters.